QENS data reduction#

 "energy_transfer": energy_transfer_indirect_from_tof,

-# Replace L2 with our own implementation.
+# Replace L2 and two_theta with our own implementations.

 "L2": backscattered_l2,